learn-co-curriculum/phase-4-serializing-associations/README.md

 Rails automatically uses the appropriate serializer, based on naming conventions, to display the associated data for each of our models.
-We can see that in the example above: Rails has used the `MovieSerializer` to render the `movie` JSON, so all of the attributes we listed in that serializer are provided to the `Director`'s `index` and `show` routes.
+We can see that in the example above: Rails has used the `MovieSerializer` to render the `movie` JSON, so all of the attributes we listed in that serializer are rendered in the `Director`'s `index` and `show` routes.

 With only one Steven Spielberg movie in our data, including all that information isn't too unreasonable.
-But what happens when we add the rest of Steven Spielberg's movies to our database?
+But what happens when we add the rest of his movies to our database?
 We may decide we don't need to include **all** the details of every movie in this view.

 To fix this, we can simply create a new, streamlined serializer: